 "John!
 You've got to stay focused John.
 You've got to stay in character John.
 Dream worlds can change in an instant around you John depending on where HIS subconscious mind strays.
 I think we accidentally led it astray by thinking out of character John.
 Too much beyond the 4th wall talk and non sexual characters thinking about sex.
 It breaks the integrity of his memories.
 And when that happens, scenes fall apart at an accelerated rate and we all go back into storage John ... plus he's male John.
 His mind would happily switch to thinking about sex in his sleep.
 Stay with me John.
 I'm not done with you yet John ...
 John!"

-Something to do with the repeated sound of his name in the warming sleepy haze, led John's mind and surroundings to accelerate from the point of almost no return, back into fully focused vivid reality once again.
+Something to do with the repeated sound of his name in the warming sleepy haze, led John's mind and surroundings to accelerate from the point of almost no return, back from the black hole devouring him, back into fully focused vivid reality once again.
 It felt like he had been jolted awake after sliding down the bed in his sleep.
 Hermione felt it to.
 So did the mind they were in.
 But fortunately, it wasn't potent enough to wake it up on this occasion.

-"We were lucky there John," said Hermione, "We must act faster from here on."
+"We were lucky there John," said Hermione, "We must act faster from here on in."

 ACT VII - Don McLean and the Multicultural Tart

 Just then, Idris Elba slid up to Hermione and leant on the bar in the kind of suggestive, inappropriate, cheesy manner that only a secret agent in a long running film series could pull off.
 He raised an eyebrow as if about to embark on some corny one liner ...